-- Have an understanding of radicalisation and extremism. - Complete the free government Prevent Awareness Training every 3 years. - Be constantly vigilant to signs of radicalisation - Be informed about issues affecting the local area and society by their Prevent Officer. - Respond quickly when issues arise. - Help children to understand the dangers of radicalisation and exposure to extremist views including knowing how to be resilient against them and what to do if they are experiencing them. - Inform parents of this approach to keep children safe from harm. - Suspend "professional disbelief" that radicalisation "could not happen here" and adopt a "professional inquisitive" approach. - Be confident to challenge views and intervene as early as possible to safeguard children.
+- Have an understanding of radicalisation and extremism. - Complete the free government Prevent Awareness Training every three years. - Be constantly vigilant to signs of radicalisation - Respond quickly when issues arise. - Help children to understand the dangers of radicalisation and exposure to extremist views including knowing how to be resilient against them and what to do if they are experiencing them. - Inform parents of this approach to keep children safe from harm. - Suspend "professional disbelief" that radicalisation "could not happen here" and adopt a "professional inquisitive" approach. - Be confident to challenge views and intervene as early as possible to safeguard children.